VortexH/simple_shell/README.md

 After compiling, you can run the executable by doing ./shell

 # Shell functionality
 The shell that you are running from this source has a few basic features.
 You can run any built-in command without specifying the absolute path of the file.
-By default, the shell will print >>>>> as the default prompt and waits for input from the user.
+For example, `/bin/ls` will execute identically to `ls`.
+This also goes for the non-interactive mode, or more specifically, the shell called by the command line.
+For instance, running the command this way, `echo "ls" | ./shell` will generate the same output as running `ls` within the executing shell.
+By default, the shell will print $ as the default prompt and waits for input from the user.
 You can specify the absolute path of a command or specify just the name of the executable (/bin/ls vs ls). `/bin/